Tony1022/GEANT4-muonCargo/README.md

 ./sim
 ```
 If your GEANT4 is installed properly, you will see a UI that have a cartesian coordinate system, a purple plate and parallel plates aligned parallelly in red and green.

+# Main scripts
+* TCDetectorConstruction.cc: Define detector geometry, materials and gas content
+* TCPrimaryGenerator.cc: Setup the particle gun, specify the particle that you want to shoot, its starting point, direction/momentum and initial total energy
+* TCRunAction.cc: Initialize the TTree variables and histograms that you want to put into your .root file, manage the open, write and close file
+* TCSensitiveDetector.cc: Access the physics variables from the steps of particle pass through the detector
+* TCActionInitialization.cc: Initialize the particle gun and ROOT file (and the TTree, histograms) manager
+* TCPhysicsList.cc: Initialize the physics that need to be included

 # Author list
 Tony Kwok Ching Cheung